andreasrsa/OpenWRT-Archer-C5/README.md

 > Note: `openjdk-7-jdk is no longer available on Ubuntu 20.04.
 The release is as per above.''

 3. You need to go to /home or simply type cd ~/ and then type mkdir ~/openwrt.
-You have easentialky created your "build root".
+You have essentially created your "build root".
 In GNU linux this is a best practice environment.
 GNU Linux being unique in that it is THE platform dor cross compiling.
 4. From home type ls -sl.
 The folder should reflext your userame. e.g. dev:dev.
 From within your